PieLabs/pie-docs/GLOSSARY.md

 ## PIE Player
 The PIE Player is a context that is provided in which PIEs can run.
 It sets data properties and handles events emitted by PIEs.

+## NPM
+Node Package Manager is a format and toolkit for describing javascript packages.